 - Each individual has a different background and presenting concerns.
 Some feel ready after 6 months, others take a bit longer.
 We will continue to check-in with each other to make sure we are working on your goals throughout the process.
-I’m very collaborative in my approach.
+We’re very collaborative in our approaches.

 Why do you not take insurance?

-- There are several reasons why I am not in network with any insurance plans.
+- There are several reasons why we am not in network with any insurance plans.

 - Insurance companies require a mental health disorder diagnosis, which will stay with your permanent health record.